dqops/dqo/docs/working-with-dqo/schedules/index.md

 To set up a schedule for a specific check, follow these steps:

-1. Navigate to the section with a check type of interest (Profiling, Recurring Checks or Partition Checks).
+1. Navigate to the section with a check type of interest (Profiling, Monitoring Checks or Partition Checks).

 2. Choose table or column of interest from the tree view on the left.